apache/airflow/docs/apache-airflow/concepts/dags.rst

 with different data intervals.
 The **Dag Dependencies** view ``Menu -> Browse -> DAG Dependencies`` helps visualize dependencies between DAGs.
 The dependencies are calculated by the scheduler during DAG serialization and the webserver uses them to build the dependency graph.
-Note that if a DAG depdens on another DAG which does not exist (for example a deleted DAG), the webserver will fail to render the dependency graph.
+Note that if a DAG depends on another DAG which does not exist (for example a deleted DAG), the webserver will fail to render the dependency graph.

 The dependency detector is configurable, so you can implement your own logic different than the defaults in